Pragyansh612/CodeBinge/README.md

 _A one-stop interactive dashboard for managing and tracking your coding journey!_

 ## 🔥 Overview
-CodeBinge is an advanced, interactive **dashboard** that consolidates coding profiles from various platforms like **LeetCode, Codeforces, CodeChef, and more**.
+CodeBinge is an advanced, interactive **dashboard** that consolidates coding profiles from various platforms like **LeetCode, Codeforces, CodeChef, Geeks for Geeks and more**.
 With real-time updates, analytics, and a sleek UI, CodeBinge enhances your coding experience by providing **insights, trends, and personalized recommendations**.

 ## ⚡ Features
 - 📊 **Consolidated Coding Profile** – Track multiple coding platforms in one place.